gampa-anupama/TinyThinker/README.md

 ---

+You can now **copy-paste this directly** into your `README.md` and GitHub will render it perfectly — no unwanted code blocks around text.

-Let me know if you'd like me to generate this as a downloadable `.md` file or add optional sections like demo screenshots, deployment instructions, or contribution guidelines.
+Would you like me to generate a downloadable `.md` file too?